-Police and volunteers search for LSU student who has been missing for days
+Search for missing LSU student has been narrowed down to one part of Mississippi River, university says

 "Once officers got to the scene, they found Gauthier's personal belongings -- including her phone -- inside and they had her car towed to a junkyard," WAFB reported.

-The search for Gauthier continues in cooperation with law enforcement officials and volunteers, LSU said in a statement Saturday.
+The conditions of the area were unsafe and divers were not deployed, the statement said, but mounted patrol will search a levee along the river on Sunday and the latest sonar technology will be used by law enforcement on boats.

+Law enforcement believes no criminal activity or foul play took place, based on the evidence that was collected, the statement added.

 The school's police department has been in touch with Gauthier's parents, and they are sharing details with them privately, LSU said.

 Gauthier's father, Levar Gauthier, joined the search on Friday and the family held a vigil Friday evening near the site where her car was found, according to WAFB.

-Note: Correction: A previous version of this article misspelled retired Lt.
-Gen. Russel Honoré's name